BeamMW/opencl-miner/readme.md

 Then all devices will be listed, but none selected for mining.
 The miner closes when no devices were selected for mining or all selected miner fail in the compatibility check.

+### --force3G (Optional)
+Force the miner to use the 3G implementation even if the GPUs have 4G or more.
+This can resolve compatibility problems with 4G GPUs with screen attached or uncommon memory configurations like Nvidia GTX 970.

 # How to build
 ## Windows
 1. Install Visual Studio >= 2017 with CMake support.